TanmayH/DALS-Domain-Adaptation/README.md

-# Deep Active Lesion Segmentation
+# Visual Domain Adaptation Techniques in Deep Active Lesion Segmentation

-Official repositoy for Deep Active Lesion Segmentaion ( DALS ).
+Here, we experiment with a variety of domain adaptation techniques to augment the accuracy of CNN backbone and improve upon the segmentation results while keeping the Level Set Active Contour Part intact.

 DALS offers a fast levelset active contour model, implemented entirely in Tensorflow, that can be paired with any CNN backbone for image segmentation.